dwaydwaydway/dwaydwaydway.github.io/_pages/about.md

   - /about.html
 ---

-I am Ting-Wei, Lu (盧庭偉) from Taiwan, a senior student in the department of engineering at National Taiwan University.
-I joined the [Machine Intelligence Understanding Lab](https://www.csie.ntu.edu.tw/~miulab/), advised by [Prof.Yun-Nung (Vivian) Chen](https://www.csie.ntu.edu.tw/~yvchen/index.html), on various research topics about <strong>Natural Language Processing</strong> and <strong>Deep Learning</strong>.
-Currently an intern at Cathay Financial Holdings as a data scientist, also a research assistant for [Prof. Helen K. Liu](http://politics.ntu.edu.tw/english/?p=12324).
+I am Ting-Wei, Lu (盧庭偉) from Taiwan, currently a research assistant working at the Chinese Knowledge and Information Processing Laboratory (CKIP) at Academia Sinica.
+I recieved my bachelor's degree from the department of Engineering Science at National Taiwan University.
+Previously, I joined the [Machine Intelligence Understanding Lab](https://www.csie.ntu.edu.tw/~miulab/), advised by [Prof.Yun-Nung (Vivian) Chen](https://www.csie.ntu.edu.tw/~yvchen/index.html), on various research topics about <strong>Natural Language Processing</strong> and <strong>Deep Learning</strong>.
+I was also an intern at Cathay Financial Holdings as a data scientist and a research assistant for [Prof. Helen K. Liu](http://politics.ntu.edu.tw/english/?p=12324).

 Check out my [CV/Resume](https://dwaydwaydway.github.io/files/Ting-Wei_Lu.pdf) for more detail.
 And feel free to contact me via [email](mailto:tim8733123@gmail.com).